Zhang-Zizhuo/Structure-coefficient-theorem-for-evolutionary-games-on-dynamic-networks/README.md

 ## Core Analysis Scripts
 - `Structure_Coefficients_of_Dynamic_Networks.jl` - Computes structure-coefficients for given dynamic networks
-- `Simulation.jl` - Monte Carlo simulation of strategy frequencies in given dynamic networks.
+- `Simulation.jl` - Monte Carlo simulation of strategy frequencies in given dynamic networks
-- `demo.jl` - An example
+- `demo.jl` - An example of obtaining strategy frequencies on a simple dynamic network using both analytical calculations and Monte Carlo simulations

 ## Visualization Resources
 - `Figure2/` - Data and code for Figure 2